HenryKZheng/MovieRecommender/README.md

  > * Each member of the group **must** be committing code regularly and make sure their code is correctly attributed to them.
 We will be checking attributions to determine if there was equal contribution to the project.

 ## Project Description
+ > * Purpose
+ > Our project is called MovieRec.
+This program will allow users to input a movie and upon receiving it, our program will run through a list of different movies and recommend three movies they might like based on the information they gave the program.
+To accomplish this, we would navigate through a list of movies and compare the genre and rating of the chosen movie with the movies in the list.
+The final output will be 3 movies that most closely match with the user's movie.

+ > * Why we Chose MovieRec
+ We decided to do this project because our group really enjoys watching different movies and thought it would be a neat idea to have a program that would recommend different movies when we run out of things to watch.
+ > * Tools
+ [Movie List](https://data.world/owentemple/greatest-films-of-all-time/workspace/file?filename=guardian_2010_greatest_films_of_all_time.csv) - list of movies to compare with users movie
+ [C++] - language

+ > * Input and Output
+ Input: Movie chosen by user along with genre
+ Output: 3 recommended movies based on the movie and genre they chose

+ > * Design Patterns

  > Your project description should summarize the project you are proposing.
 Be sure to include
  > * Why is it important or interesting to you?
+ >
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * [toolname](link) - Short description
  > * What will be the input/output of your project?